 Rosehips are the fruit of a rosebush.
 When roses die and are left on the bush, they leave behind bright reddish-orange, spherical fruit.
 The tiny edible fruits are thought to pack a powerful medicinal punch.

 All roses produce rosehips, but certain varieties such as Rosa rugose and Rosa canina are better at the job.
-When selecting rosehip oil, be sure to never use any form of rosehips grown with synthetic pesticides or herbicides.
+When selecting rosehip oil, choose a product from a known manufacturer to be sure the product is safe from pesticides.

 - oleic acid